stellarwp/slic/tric.md

 The purpose of this environemt is to provide Products developers with a local testing environment that is identical to the one running in CI.
 The same local testing environment *can be* used as a local development, but that is not its main goal.

-The entrypoint to anything you will need to do will be the `tric`, for "tribeception", binary, located in the `dev` directory.
+The entrypoint to anything you will need to do will be the `tric`, for "tribeception", binary, located in the root directory.

 ## Requirements